-- (i) Minimum Scholastic Aptitude Test scores of 850 on combined verbal and mathematics sections; - (ii) Minimum cumulative high school grade point average of 3.0 in academic subjects; - (iii) Written verification by high school principal of student's eligibility and intended enrollment; - (iv) Written consent of parent or guardian (if the student is a minor):
+- (i) Minimum Scholastic Aptitude Test scores of 850 on combined verbal and mathematics sections; - (ii) Minimum cumulative high school grade point average of 3.0 in academic subjects; - (iii) Written verification by high school principal of student's eligibility and intended enrollment; - (iv) Written consent of parent or guardian (if the student is a minor); - (v) The awarding of six Carnegie units of credit for each 45 quarter hours or 30 semester hours or one Carnegie unit for each seven and one-half (7.5) quarter hours or five (5) semester hours successfully completed by a student in an approved postsecondary course.
+Credit for participation in fewer than seven and one-half (7.5) quarter hours or five (5) semester hours shall be determined by using the same ratio stated above.

-- (v) The awarding of six Carnegie units of credit for each 45 quarter hours or 30 semester hours or one Carnegie unit for each 7.5 quarter hours or 5 semester hours successfully completed by a student in an approved postsecondary course.
-Credit for participation in fewer than 7.5 quarter hours or 5 semester hours shall be determined by using the same ratio stated above. - (vi) Written agreement for joint enrollment between the LEA and postsecondary institution. - Vocational courses: - (i) Vocational courses offered in area vocational-technical schools or junior colleges; - (ii) Inclusion of vocational-technical school or junior college courses in which students are participating; - (iii) Written consent of parent or guardian (if the student is a minor); - (iv) Written verification by high school principal of student's eligibility and intended enrollment; - (v) The awarding of six Carnegie units of credit for each 45 quarter hours or 30 semester hours or one Carnegie unit for each 7.5 quarter hours or 5 semester hours successfully completed by a student in an approved postsecondary course.
-Credit for participation in fewer than 7.5 quarter hours or 5 semester hours shall be determined by using the same ratio stated above. - (vi) Written agreement for joint enrollment between the local school system and postsecondary institution. - (d) Local boards of education shall require that - 1.
-Students who enroll from another state meet the graduation requirements for the graduating class they enter and the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment).
+- (vi) Written agreement for joint enrollment between the local school system and postsecondary institution. - 2.
+Vocational courses as follows: - (i) Vocational courses offered in area vocational-technical schools or junior colleges; - (ii) Inclusion of vocational-technical school or junior college courses in which students are participating; - (iii) Written consent of parent or guardian (if the student is a minor): - (iv) Written verification by high school principal of student's eligibility and intended enrollment; - (v) The awarding of six Carnegie units of credit for each 45 quarter hours or 30 semester hours or one Carnegie unit for each seven and one-half (7.5) quarter hours or five (5) semester hours successfully completed by a student in an approved postsecondary course.
+Credit for participation in fewer than seven and one-half (7.5) quarter hours or five (5) semester hours shall be determined by using the same ratio stated above. - (vi) Written agreement for joint enrollment between the local school system and postsecondary institution. - (d) Local boards of education shall require that - 1.
+Students who enroll from another state meet the graduation requirements for the graduating class they enter and the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment). - 2.
+Students who enroll in the ninth grade for the first time in the 1995-96 school year and withdraw shall meet the graduation requirements specified in this rule and the assessment requirements specified in Rule 160-3-1-.07 (Testing Programs Student Assessment).
+Students who entered the ninth grade in 1993-94 and 1994-95 shall meet the requirements established in Rule 160-4-2-.06 (High School Graduation Requirements) and the assessment requirements in Rule 160-3-1-.07 (Testing Programs Student

-- 2. Students who enrolled in the ninth grade for the first time in the 1993-94 school year and withdrew will meet the graduation requirements established in this rule and the assessment requirements established in Rule 160-3-1-.07 (Testing Programs Student Assessment).
-Students who entered ninth grade prior to 1993-94 will meet the graduation requirements established in Rule 160-4-2-.30 (High School Graduation Requirements) and the assessment requirements in Rule 160-3-1-.07 (Testing Programs Student Assessment). - (e) Local boards of education shall include attendance, a passing score on the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment) and Carnegie units of credit as requirements for graduating from any Georgia high school that receives public funds.
+Assessment).
+Students who entered ninth grade prior to 1993-94 shall meet the graduation requirements established in Rule 160-4-2-.30 (High School Graduation Requirements) and the assessment requirements in Rule 160-3-1-.07 (Testing Programs - Student Assessment).

+(e) Local boards of education shall include attendance, a passing score on the state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs - Student Assessment) and Carnegie units of credit as requirements for graduating from any Georgia high school that receives public funds.

-Attendance.
+1. Attendance.